lantchou/entropy-calculator/README.md

-# Shannon-entropy calculator
+# Shannon entropy calculator

-Python script that calculates the shannon-entropy for regular text files.
+Python script that calculates the Shannon entropy for regular text files.

 ### Usage
 The script expects: